Maximum Residue Levels (MRLs) for Agricultural Compounds

-All imported and domestically-produced food sold in New Zealand (except for food imported from Australia) must comply with the New Zealand (Maximum Residue Limits of Agricultural Compounds) Food Standards (the MRL Standards) and amendments.
+All imported and domestically-produced food sold in New Zealand (except for food imported from Australia) must comply with the Food Notice: Maximum Residue Levels for Agricultural Compounds (February 2016) and amendments.

-The MRL Standards list the MRLs for a range of agricultural compounds, but also include a provision for residues of up to 0.1 mg/kg for agricultural compound/food combinations not specifically listed.
-In addition, the MRL Standards recognise the role of Codex standards for imported food.
+The MRL Notice lists the MRLs for a range of agricultural compounds, but also includes a provision for residues of up to 0.1 mg/kg for agricultural compound/food combinations not specifically listed.
+In addition, the MRL Notice recognises the role of Codex standards for imported food.

-Under the MRL Standards, agricultural compound residues in food must:
+Under the MRL Notice, agricultural compound residues in food must:

-- comply with the specific MRLs listed in the MRL Standard (including the ‘default’ MRL of 0.1 mg/kg where no specific MRL is listed), or
+- comply with the specific MRLs listed in the MRL Notice (including the ‘default’ MRL of 0.1 mg/kg where no specific MRL is listed), or